barchart/marketdata-api-js/docs/content/sdk/lib-connection.md

 * * *

 ### connection.disconnect() :id=connectiondisconnect
 > Forces a disconnect from the server.
 All subscriptions are discarded.
+Reconnection
+> attempts will cease.

 **Kind**: instance method of [<code>Connection</code>](#Connection)
 **Overrides**: [<code>disconnect</code>](#ConnectionBasedisconnect)